 Pre-Wire/Rough-In for Low Voltage Outdoor Lighting

 It's much easier and less costly to run wire and conduit during the construction phase rather than after the home is built.
-A seasoned lighting designer will suggest where future light fixtures will be needed and develop and plan for where wire should be ran now.
-Some examples include running wire across the driveway or walkways before the concrete is poured or pre-wiring for recessed up lights on covered patios etc. Pre-wiring for future low voltage lighting ensures fixtures can be placed exactly where they're needed to achieve the desired lighting effect.
+A seasoned lighting designer will suggest where future light fixtures will be needed and develop and plan for where wire should be run now.
+Some examples include running wire across the driveway or walkways before the concrete is poured or pre-wiring for recessed up lights on covered patios etc. Pre-wiring for future low-voltage lighting ensures fixtures can be placed exactly where they're needed to achieve the desired lighting effect.